hanami/guides/content/v2.1/introduction/building-a-web-app.md

 To access the books relation within the view, we can use Hanami's "Deps mixin".
 Covered in detail in the [container and components](/v2.1/app/container-and-components/) section of the Architecture guide, the Deps mixin gives each of your app's components easy access to the other components it depends on to achieve its work.
 We'll see this in more detail as these guides progress.

-For now however, it's enough to know that we can use `include Deps["persistence.rom"]` to make rom-rb available via a `rom` method within our action.
+For now however, it's enough to know that we can use `include Deps["persistence.rom"]` to make ROM available via a `rom` method within our view.
 The books relation is then available via `rom.relations[:books]`.

 To satisfy our spec, we need to meet a few requirements.
 Firstly, we want to render each book's _title_ and _author_.
 Secondly we want to return books alphabetically by title.
 We can achieve these requirements by querying for books in our exposure, and using the `select` and `order` methods offered by the books relation: